Nutty

 Investing within a Stocks and Shares ISA

-With almost all investment apps, you’ll have the option to invest in a Stocks and Shares ISA.
+With a lot of investment apps, you’ll have the option to invest in a Stocks and Shares ISA.
 This is an investment account where everything you make is completely tax-free, forever!

 You won’t have to worry about Capital Gains Tax, Income Tax or Dividend Tax.
 They’re all taxes that you might have to pay if you invested outside of an ISA.

-You can invest up to £20,000 per tax year (April 6th to April 5th the following year), called your ISA allowance, but you can only pay into one Stocks and Shares ISA per year.
+You can save or invest up to £20,000 per tax year (April 6th to April 5th the following year), called your ISA allowance.

 Investing within a General Investment Account (GIA)

-If you’re already investing within a Stocks and Shares ISA, or prefer not to open an ISA, you can invest within a General Investment Account, or GIA.
+If you have used up your ISA allowance or prefer not to open an ISA, you can invest within a General Investment Account (GIA).

 Investing within a personal pension